tmokenc/osu-linux-launcher/README.md

 cargo install --path .
 ```

-Now you can use the command `osu-linux-launcher` to launcher osu, it will check for update as well
+Now you can use the command `osu-linux-launcher` to launcher osu, it will check for update as well<br>
 You may add an alias `alias osu=osu-linux-launcher` to `~/.bashrc` to launch it with only `osu` command

 ## Todo